pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32).

-## Math Library Aliases
+## Math library aliases

 Aliases are provided to make usage of math libraries straight forward.
-Including the alias in the zcc invocation will provide all necessary configuration instructions for each math library.
+Including the alias in the zcc invocation will provide all necessary configuration options relevant for each math library.

 ### classic